Deirdre Milne: Biography

 Milne was born Deirdre Glenna Boyes in Dunedin on 2 June 1939, one of two daughters of Lorna Brimfield Boyes (née Faigan) and George Hunter Boyes.
 Her father died in Wellington in 1943 while serving with the Royal New Zealand Air Force during World War II, and her mother never remarried.
 Boyes studied at Canterbury University College, graduating with a Bachelor of Arts degree in 1960.
 She also studied law and was admitted as a barrister and solicitor.
 She married Don Milne, a journalist who rose to become deputy editor of The New Zealand Herald.

 Deirdre Milne was a founding partner of Auckland law firm Milne Ireland Walker, retiring in about 1998, although she continued to work as a duty solicitor at the Auckland district court.
 Milne was active in the feminist movement.
 In 1973, she convened abortion workshops at the first United Women's Convention in Auckland.
 She was a founding member of the Women's Electoral Lobby in 1975 and the National Organisation for Women, and was a trustee of the Women's Refuge Foundation.

 Milne was also involved in other professional and community groups.
 She served on the councils of the Auckland District Law Society and the University of Auckland, and chaired the ethics committees of Auckland Health and Unitec Institute of Technology.
 She was chair of the New Zealand AIDS Foundation and served as a director of the Yellow Bus Company.
+At the 1998 local elections she stood for a seat on the Auckland City Council in the Avondale-Roskill ward as a City Vision candidate, but was not elected.